Inxel/CustomizableSegmentedControl/README.md

 Includes a small demo project showing how to use and customize it.
 Just clone the repo and build the Example project.

+# Accessibility

+Every segment of control supports voiceover.
+By default, there is a text like "Selected, first option, one of three, button".
+You can change accessibility value (in example it's "one of three") with CustomizableSegmentedControl extension `segmentAccessibilityValue` which contains completion with index of current segment and total number of options.

 # Contribution

 Feel free to submit Pull Requests or send me your feedback and suggestions!